rachelganem/voice_conversion_kNN/README.md

 Nearest Neighbors in 2023.
 kNN-VC is a non-parametic approach to any-to-any voice conversion that includes three steps:

-1. Encoding raw audio of source and target spakers to self-supervised speech representation using the WavLM model
+1. Encoding raw audio of source and target speakers to self-supervised speech representation using the WavLM model
-2. We repleace each frame of the source with the mean of the k closest features from the reference using kNN algorithm.
+2. We replace each frame of the source with the mean of the k closest features from the reference using kNN algorithm.
 3. We convert the resulting feature sequence to waveform (.wav) using Hi-FiGan as vocoder.

 ## Checkpoints